 : There’s one thing you didn’t count on...
 Mason

 : Oh, no, no… Hardison

 : …of Christmas.
 Mason, as he's being dragged away

 : Gah!
 That barely applies here!
 Hardison

 At the pub, Nate and Sophie have gotten them all gifts: a Hanzo sword for Eliot, a new device prototype for Hardison (pre-release), and a stack of non-sequential bills for Parker.
 They watch the others play with their toys for a while.

 Nate: You know I got something for you too.

 Sophie: Give it to me!

 Nate gives he one of those personalized necklaces that which reads, “Your Name Here.”
 And Sophie writes something down, presumably her name, for him.
-Then Parker gets up and goes to the window like she sees something.
+Then Parker gets up and, almost in a trance, walks to the window.
 She opens the door and steps out to enjoy the snow.